fullsnack-DEV/MovieAPPReactnative/README.md

 How to Integrate a API in React APP

-How to stracture the code properly
+How to stucture the code properly

 How to make a use of animations.